Start9Labs/documentation/site/source/user-manual/reset-password.rst

   :depth: 2
   :local:

 #.
 Obtain the latest copy of embassyOS by `downloading it from Github <https://github.com/Start9Labs/embassy-os/releases/latest>`_.
-Under `Assets` near the bottom of the page, click to download eos.tar.gz.
+Under `Assets` near the bottom of the page, click to download eos.tar.gz (on Linux/MacOS) or eos.zip (on Windows).
 #.
 Flash the downloaded image to your microSD card, using :ref:`this guide <flashing>`.
 #.
 Insert the microSD card into your Embassy and power it on.